hnvakil/comprobo_warmup/README.md

 ## Challenges
+One of our biggest challenges was working with the actual Neatos, which we expected.
+The simulated neato has perfectly accurate sensors with no noise, so when we developed our algorithms they didn't factor sensor noise in at all.
+For example, both our person and wall following programs find the nearest point, and act based on the relative position of that point.
+When noisy data causes blips of very close points all around the robot, our initial approach breaks down.
+(CLIP HERE?)
+We discussed potentially adding filtering, but since the next project is filtering it didn't seem a good use of time.

 ## Potential Improvements
 As we neared the end of this project, we wanted to combine all of our behaviors into one Node that could switch between the modes we had created based on key inputs.
 At first glance, it seemed to us like we could create a node that worked simillarly to the teleop node, and call to the different behaviors we had created for different keys that the user pressed.